Schlomon/Dash-Codelab-Tutorials/site/README.md

 You can find the static hostable website in the [releases](https://github.com/Schlomon/Dash-Codelab-Tutorials/releases).
 Download the `hostable-website-v0.latest.tar.xz` file, extract and host it's content with any webserver. (e.g. `python3 -m http.server`)

+### Generate hostable site from source
-To quickly host the codelabs in this repository follow these steps:
+To quickly generate and host the codelab site in this repository yourselfe, follow these steps:
+After cloning:

 1. Change directory and get dependencies: